Menu

 “In the US and Canada, engagement rates trend downward slightly with employees' higher levels of educational attainment […] In both countries, college-educated workers are less likely than those with a high school education only to strongly agree with the statement: 'At work, I have the opportunity to do what I do best every day'."

-Yet often, job descriptions are drawn up with only these factors in mind.
+But often, job descriptions are drawn up with only qualifications and experience in mind.

 During his extensive research into teams and experience in industry, Dr. Meredith Belbin defined two separate elements in the recruitment and selection process: "eligibility" and "suitability".

-• Eligibility - includes everything that can be covered by a CV or at interview – skills and qualifications, relevant experience, references and performance at interview.
+• Eligibility this includes everything that can be covered by a CV or at interview: skills and qualifications, relevant experience, references and performance at interview.

 Total misfit

-Those who were neither eligible nor suitable tended to acknowledge the fact and move on.
+Those who were neither eligible nor suitable usually recognised it and moved on quickly.

 Poor fit